Since 9 July 2019, heavy monsoon rains have triggered flooding in the low-lying areas of Bangladesh. Around one-third of the country went underwater.

 The impact of the disaster

-The floods have been devastating for the communities affected.
+The floods had been devastating for the communities affected.

 Floods and landslides have damaged roads and vital infrastructure leaving thousands of people stranded and without electricity.
-More than 66,000 homes have been destroyed.
+More than 66,000 homes had been destroyed.

-Food and clean water shortages are being reported, as well as a rise in waterborne diseases like malaria.
+Food and clean water shortages were being reported, as well as a rise in waterborne diseases like malaria.